vinod-polinati/EDA-Analysis/README.md

-# Traffic Accidents Data Analysis
+# Traffic Accidents Analysis using Correlation Analysis & Feature Analysis

-This repository contains a Jupyter notebook that demonstrates various data preprocessing and visualization techniques using a traffic accidents dataset.
+This project demonstrates various data preprocessing and visualization techniques using a traffic accidents dataset.
 The dataset is downloaded from OpenML (data_id=42803) and analyzed using Python libraries such as Pandas, Matplotlib, Seaborn, and Missingno.

 ## Requirements